VertigoM/AI_NOT_3_in_a_line/README.md

 Python GUI based application built using pygame library.

-- The game's winning condition is not to form a 3-in-a-line type structure
+- The game's winning condition is not to form a 3-in-a-line type structure against the AI.

-- against the AI.
+AI driven by min-max algorithm with alpha-beta optimisation.